We are committed to transparency!

 Sourcing and application of funds

-The income and expenses for 2020 as well as explanations regarding significant changes in items are presented in the Management Report 2020 on pages 16 to 21.
+The income and expenses for 2023 and the explanations of significant changes to the items are presented on pages 20 to 24 of the 2023 management report.

-The assets (use of funds) and liabilities (source of funds) of the balance sheet as of December 31, 2020, and the cash flow statement can be found in the management report on pages 22 to 26.
+The assets (use of funds) and liabilities (source of funds) of the balance sheet as at 31 December 2023 and the cash flow statement can be found in the management report on pages 25 to 29.

 Annual payments that account for more than 10% of the total annual budget.

-With the subsidiary AWO Gesellschaft für Altenhilfeeinrichtungen mbH (including AWO Gesellschaft für Altenhilfeeinrichtungen Aachen mbH, which has been merged in 2021), sales from rentals and leases as well as administrative services were generated in the financial year 2020, which amount to more than 10% of the total revenue.
+In the 2023 financial year, the subsidiary AWO GESA GmbH (formerly AWO Gesellschaft für Altenhilfeeinrichtungen mbH) generated revenue from rentals and leases as well as administrative services amounting to more than 10% of total revenue.